 In comparison to other hardening processes, laser hardening offers several advantages, including:

-Smaller risk of distortion: In conventional hardening operations, the combination of heating the entire workpiece or a greater volume of the workpiece and subsequent liquid quenching operations results in a high risk of distortion and cracking in the processed workpieces. laser hardening has precise energy input and eliminates the need for quenching, the result is much distortion.
+Smaller risk of distortion: In conventional hardening operations, the combination of heating the entire workpiece or a greater volume of the workpiece and subsequent liquid quenching operations results in a high risk of distortion and cracking in the processed workpieces.
+Laser hardening has precise energy input and eliminates the need for liquid quenching.
+The result is much less distortion.

 Greater precision: In laser hardening operations, the laser technology allows operators to control the temperature and movement of the beam with a high degree of precision.
 This ability enables them to manage the heat input carefully, which is critical for repeatable production hardening operations.

 Broader suitability for part geometries: Some hardening methods—such as flame hardening and induction hardening—have difficulty processing workpieces with complex geometries.
-The laser hardening method handles workpieces regardless of their geometry for selective hardening operations.
+The noncontact laser hardening method can selectively case harden workpiece surfaces regardless of their geometry.

 Applications of the Laser Hardening Process